chromebook-cinnamon/create-usb/README.md

 Follow all of step 1, but replace TARGET with the device node of the internal storage (usually mmcblk0).

-# Make your own Ubuntu Unity USB/SD Card
+# Make your own Ubuntu Cinnamon USB/SD Card

 ## 1. Flashing the USB